sanfordhuynh/Food-Recipe-Recommender/README.md

 ## Food-Recipe-Recommender
-A food recommendation website based on a Udemy course by Jonas Schmedtmann
+A food recipe recommendation website based on a Udemy course by Jonas Schmedtmann

 To first start the project, you need Node.js to run its dependencies

-$npm install
+`$npm install`

 -----SCRIPTS-----
 Use WebPack to run the 3 scripts